-Staff are involved in the pastoral dimension both inside and outside the classroom.
-The relationship between pupil and staff lies at the heart of all effective learning; the best pastoral provision is evidenced in the good lesson or activity, well delivered.
-In addition, the School provides certain specific activities so that pupils may widen their experience and find further opportunities for personal and social development.
+Every teacher is involved in the pastoral dimension both inside and outside the classroom.
+The relationship between pupil and teacher lies at the heart of all effective learning; the best pastoral provision is evidenced in the good lesson, well taught.
+In addition, the school provides certain specific activities so that pupils may widen their experience and find further opportunities for personal and social development.

 These may be summarised as follows:

-- The Form structure through which each Form Tutor has oversight of individual pupils' progress and well-being - The Learning for Life and Work programme / Preventative Curriculum - School Council - Individual interviews between pupil and Form Tutor / Head of Year - Form activities (e.g. charity efforts, assemblies) - The House system - Extra-curricular activities - Community service - Careers education, information, advice and guidance - Posts of responsibility (e.g. office bearers, leadership committees, form captains) - Educational visits (e.g. field trips, gallery and theatre visits, residential visits, School trips abroad) - Public performances in music and drama - Sports and other competitions - Liaison with parents through individual interviews and parent consultations
+The Form structure through which each form tutor has oversight of individual pupils'

+progress and well-being

+- The Learning for Life and Work / Preventative Curriculum - School Council - Individual interviews between pupil and Form Tutor / Head of Year

+- Form activities (e.g. charity efforts, assemblies) - The House system - Extra-curricular activities - Community service - Careers education, information, advice and guidance - Posts of responsibility (e.g. office bearers, leadership committees, form captains) - Educational visits (e.g. field trips, gallery and theatre visits, residential visits, school trips abroad) - Public performances in music and drama - Sports and other competitions - Liaison with parents through individual interviews and parent consultations